dzwang91/STAT371/index.md

 ## Homework

 There will be about 8 homework assignments and each homework has 15 points.
-Check homework submission policies from the [syllabus](
+Check homework submission policies from the [syllabus](https://github.com/dzwang91/stat371/raw/gh-pages/lectures/Syllabus.pdf).

 ## Exams